adalal04/wato-coding-challenge/README.md

 After testing the code, I finally got a valid answer.

 ### Libraries
 The libraries I used are OpenCV and NumPy.
-OpenCV was necessary in order to filter the image and find the cones on the image.
-I also used NumPy to convert the lists into NumPy lists to find the line of best fit with OpenCV.